Chris Bowen

-Christopher Eyles Guy Bowen (born 17 January 1973) is an Australian politician who has been Minister for Climate Change and Energy in the Albanese government since June 2022.
-He is a member of the Australian Labor Party (ALP) and was first elected to parliament at the 2004 federal election.
-He held ministerial office in the Rudd and Gillard governments from 2007 to 2013.
+Christopher Eyles Guy Bowen (born 17 January 1973) is an Australian politician who has served as the minister for climate change and energy in the Albanese government since 2022.
+A member of the Labor Party, he has been the member of Parliament (MP) for the New South Wales division of McMahon since 2010 and for the division of Prospect from 2004 to 2010.
+Bowen previously served as a minister in the Rudd and Gillard governments from 2007 to 2013.

-Bowen served on the Fairfield City Council from 1995 to 2004, including a term as mayor.
-He was elected to the House of Representatives in the 2004 election, winning the seat of Prospect; he later transferred to the seat of McMahon at the 2010 federal election, after his former seat was abolished.
-Bowen was added to Kevin Rudd's shadow ministry in 2006, and following the ALP's victory at the 2007 election served variously as Assistant Treasurer, Minister for Competition Policy and Consumer Affairs, Financial Services, Superannuation and Corporate Law, and Human Services.
-After Julia Gillard replaced Rudd as prime minister in June 2010, Bowen was made the Minister Immigration and Citizenship, and also served as the Minister for Tertiary Education, Skills, Science and Research, Small Business for a brief time in 2013.
+Born in Sydney, Bowen graduated from the University of Sydney in 1994 with a bachelor's degree in economics.
+He served as a councillor of Fairfield City Council from 1995 to 2004, including a term as mayor.
+Bowen was elected to the House of Representatives at the 2004 federal election, winning the seat of Prospect in New South Wales, later transferring to the seat of McMahon.
+He was appointed to the shadow ministry by Kevin Rudd in 2006, becoming assistant treasurer and Minister for Competition Policy and Consumer Affairs after the Labor Party's victory at the 2007 election.
+He continued to serve as a minister after Rudd was replaced by Julia Gillard in 2010, and after Rudd's return as prime minister, until Labor's defeat at the 2013 election.

-In June 2013, Rudd replaced Gillard as prime minister in the final leadership contest between the two, and he assigned Bowen the role of Treasurer.
-He held this position for less than three months, as the ALP was defeated at the 2013 election.
-Bowen served briefly as the interim leader of the ALP and acting leader of the opposition.
-He was the shadow treasurer under Bill Shorten from 2013 to 2019.
-After the 2019 election, he became a candidate to succeed Shorten as party leader but eventually withdrew in favour of Anthony Albanese.
+Bowen served briefly as the acting leader of the Opposition and the acting leader of the Labor Party from September to October 2013 following Rudd's retirement, until Bill Shorten's election at the party's subsequent leadership election.
+He was the shadow treasurer of Shorten's shadow ministry from 2013 to 2019, until Shorten's retirement after another defeat at the 2019 election.
+He announced himself as a candidate for the subsequent leadership election but withdrew, allowing Anthony Albanese to become leader unopposed.

 After the ALP's victory in the 2022 election, Bowen was appointed Minister for Climate Change and Energy.
 He is regarded as a senior figure in the Labor Right faction.

-Early years and background
+Early life and background

-Bowen was born in Sydney to Christine and Ross Bowen.
+Bowen was born on 17 January 1973 in Sydney to Christine and Ross Bowen.
 His father worked for the National Roads and Motorists' Association, while his mother, who was born in the United Kingdom, was a childcare worker.
 Bowen grew up in the suburb of Smithfield.
 He began his education at Smithfield Public School, and later attended St Johns Park High School before going on to the University of Sydney, where he graduated with a Bachelor of Economics in 1994.
 One of his tutors was the future Greek finance minister Yanis Varoufakis.